sunsetoversunset/frontend-app/public/storiesassets/stories/minimalls.md

 <!-- Footnotes themselves at the bottom. -->
 ### Notes

 [^1]: Estimates placed the number of mini-malls in Southern California between 2,000 and 3,000 by the mid-1980s.
-See Mary Melton, “A Brief History of the Mini-Mall,” Los Angeles Times, Nov.
-15, 1997 and Hadley Mears, “How LA Became the Land of Strip Malls,” Curbed, Oct.
-2, 2019, accessed March 29, 2024, https://la.curbed.com/2019/10/2/20882316/strip-malls-los-angeles.
+See Mary Melton, “A Brief History of the Mini-Mall,” _Los Angeles Times_, Nov.
+15, 1997 and Hadley Mears, “How LA Became the Land of Strip Malls,” _Curbed_, Oct.
+2, 2019, https://la.curbed.com/2019/10/2/20882316/strip-malls-los-angeles.
 [^2]: Judy Pasternak, “The Men of LaMancha: Sam Bachner and Marvin Levine Build Mini-Malls for Your Convenience.
-They Don’t Understand Why You Think Their Creations Are So Ugly,” Los Angeles Times, Sept.
+They Don’t Understand Why You Think Their Creations Are So Ugly,” _Los Angeles Times_, Sept.
 28, 1986; Melton, “A Brief History of the Mini-Mall.”
-[^3]: Richard Longstreth, The Drive-In, the Supermarket, and the Transformation of Commercial Space in Los Angeles, 1914–1941 (Cambridge: MIT Press, 1999).
+[^3]: Richard Longstreth, _The Drive-In, the Supermarket, and the Transformation of Commercial Space in Los Angeles, 1914–1941_ (Cambridge: MIT Press, 1999).
-[^4]: Longstreth, Drive-In.
+[^4]: Longstreth, _Drive-In_.
-[^5]: U.S. Census Bureau, “Table 1: Summary of Social Characteristics,” 1990 Census of Population: Social and Economic Characteristics, California (sec.
-1 of 4), 6, accessed March 30, 2024, https://www2.census.gov/library/publications/decennial/1990/cp-2/cp-2-6-1.pdf; Paloma Esquivel, “California Leads U.S. in Immigrant Entrepreneurship, Study Finds,” Los Angeles Times, June 15, 2012; “New Americans in the City of Los Angeles,” New American Economy Research Fund, Dec.
-2021, accessed March 18, 2024, https://research.newamericaneconomy.org/wp-content/uploads/sites/2/2021/12/G4G_CityOfLA.pdf.
+[^5]: U.S. Census Bureau, “Table 1: Summary of Social Characteristics,” _1990 Census of Population: Social and Economic Characteristics, California_ (sec.
+1 of 4), 6, https://www2.census.gov/library/publications/decennial/1990/cp-2/cp-2-6-1.pdf (accessed March 30, 2024); Paloma Esquivel, “California Leads U.S. in Immigrant Entrepreneurship, Study Finds,” _Los Angeles Times_, June 15, 2012; “New Americans in the City of Los Angeles,” New American Economy Research Fund, Dec.
+2021, https://research.newamericaneconomy.org/wp-content/uploads/sites/2/2021/12/G4G_CityOfLA.pdf.
-[^6]: Erin M. Curtis, “Cambodian Donut Shops and the Negotiation of Identity in Los Angeles,” Eating Asian America: A Food Studies Reader, ed.
+[^6]: Erin M. Curtis, “Cambodian Donut Shops and the Negotiation of Identity in Los Angeles,” _Eating Asian America: A Food Studies Reader_, ed.
 Robert Ji-Song Ku, Martin F. Manalansan, and Anita Mannur (New York: New York University Press, 2013), 13-29.
-[^7]: James Rainey, “Explosion of Mini-Malls Spurs a Maxi-Dispute: Parking Woes, Visual Blight, Litter Cited,” Los Angeles Times, Sept.
+[^7]: James Rainey, “Explosion of Mini-Malls Spurs a Maxi-Dispute: Parking Woes, Visual Blight, Litter Cited,” _Los Angeles Times_, Sept.
 23, 1985.
 [^8]: Melton, ”A Brief History of the Mini-Mall.”
-[^9]: Janet Nairn, “Museum Holds Mini-Mall Exhibit,” Los Angeles Times, May 25, 1986.
+[^9]: Janet Nairn, “Museum Holds Mini-Mall Exhibit,” _Los Angeles Times_, May 25, 1986.
-[^10]: “Southland Mini-Mall Boom May Be Over: Researchers Cite Land Shortage, Rising Property Values, Complaints,” Los Angeles Times, Dec.
+[^10]: “Southland Mini-Mall Boom May Be Over: Researchers Cite Land Shortage, Rising Property Values, Complaints,” _Los Angeles Times_, Dec.
 13, 1987.
 [^11]: Melton, “A Brief History of the Mini-Mall.”
 [^12]: The writer recalls many such conversations and debates with Davis as the mini-mall became ubiquitous.
-David Rieff, Los Angeles: Capital of the Third World (New York: Simon & Schuster, 1992).
+David Rieff, _Los Angeles: Capital of the Third World_ (New York: Simon & Schuster, 1992).
-[^13]: “Teaching Materials: Catherine Opie: American Photographer, ‘Mini-malls,’” Solomon R. Guggenheim Museum, accessed March 18, 2024, https://www.guggenheim.org/teaching-materials/catherine-opie-american-photographer/mini-malls.
+[^13]: “Teaching Materials: Catherine Opie: American Photographer, ‘Mini-malls,’” Solomon R. Guggenheim Museum, https://www.guggenheim.org/teaching-materials/catherine-opie-american-photographer/mini-malls (accessed March 18, 2024).
-[^14]: City of Gold, dir. by Laura Gabbert (IFC Films, 2015).
+[^14]: _City of Gold_, dir. by Laura Gabbert (IFC Films, 2015).
-[^15]: Jade Chang, “In Defense of Mini-malls,” Metropolis, April 1.
+[^15]: Jade Chang, “In Defense of Mini-malls,” _Metropolis_, April 1.
 2003.
-[^16]: Max Berlinger, “Jennifer Lawrence, Kendall Jenner and Taylor Swift Have Eaten Here,” New York TImes, Feb.
-7, 2024; Paula Mejia, “The Hottest New Celebrity Hangout: The LA Strip Mall,” SFGATE, March 2, 2024, accessed March 18, 2024, https://www.sfgate.com/la/article/celebrities-sushi-park-la-strip-mall-hangout-18659419.php.
+[^16]: Max Berlinger, “Jennifer Lawrence, Kendall Jenner and Taylor Swift Have Eaten Here,” _New York Times_, Feb.
+7, 2024; Paula Mejia, “The Hottest New Celebrity Hangout: The LA Strip Mall,” _SFGATE_, March 2, 2024, https://www.sfgate.com/la/article/celebrities-sushi-park-la-strip-mall-hangout-18659419.php.